-Although there have been several feasibility studies, a recent increase in interest, and a number of proposals to build underground pumped storage hydropower plants worldwide, SUFG is not aware of any underground pumped storage hydropower in operation anywhere in the world as of writing of this report.
-Alternatively, conventional surface level pumped storage hydropower plants have been in operation for decades in the U.S. and globally.
-They have been the dominant technology in use for utility-scale energy storage both in the U.S. and globally, constituting as much as 97 percent of the electrical energy storage capacity (MW) in the U.S. in 2019 [1].
+Although there have been many feasibility studies, a recent increase in interest, and a number of proposals to build underground pumped storage hydropower plants worldwide, SUFG is not aware of any underground pumped storage hydropower in operation or under construction anywhere in the world as of writing of this report.
+In contrast, conventional surface-level pumped storage hydropower plants have been in operation for decades in the U.S. and globally.
+They have been the dominant technology in use for utility-scale energy storage both in the U.S. and globally, constituting as much as 93 percent of utility-scale electrical energy storage capacity (MW) the U.S. at the end of 2019 [1].
 The basic structure of a pumped storage hydropower plant consists of two water reservoirs at differing heights as shown in Figure 8-1.
 As mentioned earlier, the more common arrangement in existing pumped storage hydroelectric power plants is for both reservoirs to be surface level lakes at differing elevations.